Local Nicaraguan Pastors

 Being so far apart often leaves them feeling alone, in need of encouragement and refreshment.
-For a long time the pastors have expressed that while they give all they have to care for their flock, they wish that they had someone to care for them in much the same way.
+Many Nicaraguan pastors have expressed that while they give all they have to care for their flock, they wish that they had someone to care for them in much the same way.

 They have asked for someone to share with and pray with.
 Sometimes, they also just wish for a partner to work side by side with them, sharing the burden.

-In July of 2015, while visiting with the BMDMI Nicaragua Field Director, Darrel Johnson, and serving with a medical/dental team, Mark & Diane Shade were called to care for the pastors, like Barnabas.
+In July of 2015, while visiting Nicaragua and serving with a medical/dental team, Mark & Diane Shade were called to care for the pastors, like Barnabas.

 Mark & Diane have a real desire to serve the pastors and their families and partner with them to reach the people of Nicaragua.
 This is the main task for Mark & Diane, but there are a number of ways that they try to acheive the goal of encouraging and supporting the pastors.
 Just a few of those ministry efforts are listed below.